 But you could get annual travel insurance if you travel a lot or have two or more trips booked this year.

 An annual travel policy means you won’t have any last-minute panics.
-Don’t forget this needs to be renewed each year if you want to use it long-term!
+Don’t forget, you still need to renew it each year if you want to use it long-term!

-If you just want to buy a policy for a one-off holiday, single trip insurance is probably a better fit.
+If you just want to buy a policy for a one-off holiday, single trip insurance is probably the best option.